 - About of hundred drops of mixed bug-deterring essential oils: citronella, lemongrass, rosemary, clove, lavender, tea tree, any kind of mint, etc.

 Tip: It’s a good idea to repel insects out of the general area.
-This can be achieved by spraying the above mixture onto wooden surface or creating a bug deterring potpourri from the kitchen cabinet and herb garden.
+This can be achieved by spraying the above mixture onto a wooden surface or creating a bug-deterring potpourri from the kitchen cabinet and herb garden.

 Whether or not we use store-bought or DIY sunscreens and bug sprays, accidents can and do happen.
 People at the beach inevitably get sunburnt, and camping will likely come with a bite or two.
 It’s just life.
 Once again, however, we needn’t turn to chemical creams to soothe our pains.
 The industries just haven’t been respectful to our health, not taking into account the side effects of their products.
 But, nature provides what we need.

 Luckily, soothing is soothing, and most of the things that’ll help with the itchy, burning sunburn will help with the itchy, burning bug bite.
 So, we can make ourselves a good all-purpose ointment for bite and burn relief, as well as recovery.
 Here’s what to include: